TOLEDO LUCAS COUNTY PUBLIC LIBRARY

 The overall theme of this project was to enhance what has always been present in the library building by adding modern technology throughout, re-positioning spaces and functions to make them more readily accessible to customers, adding some new spaces that will let customers experience, learn and create, and providing more of some the most popular areas for the public to enjoy.

 When renovating a library for the 21st century, particularly a building as iconic as Toledo Main, it is important to first understand what is sacred to the library and its community in terms of both function and the physical components of the space.
 Certainly, the historic art deco Central Court with its beautiful and irreplaceable vitrolite glass panels, ornate original light fixtures, and wonderful historic murals, is the space that most strikes a chord that resonates throughout the building.
 We used the strong art deco geometric motifs and colors found in the Central Court as the basis of design for all new millwork (displays, service desks and other cabinetry) throughout the library to bring that strong presence of the Central Court experience to all parts of the building.
 In the Central Court itself we did very little, retrofitting the existing light fixtures with new LED sources, adjusting the location of the redesigned service desk and adding more new and popular material displays.
 The idea was to do just enough to allow a 21st century library to function inside the historic framework of the existing spaces.
 At the core of this renovation we are building for flexibility.
-In 3, 5, or 7 years when the community needs something different, the Library can quickly and economically pivot.
+In three, five, and seven years when the community needs something different, the Library can quickly and economically pivot.

 We transformed the entry experience coming into the building from the parking lot to bring people down a bright, back-painted glass clad “Promenade” flanked by a glass-enclosed community meeting room and a business incubator “Workspace” that will showcase different business startups or nonprofits in progress.
 This Promenade is a harbinger of the materials and technology that carries throughout the rest of the renovated library.